AshenHermit/steam-workshop-mods-installer/README.md

-A small handy application for installing mods from steam workshop
+A small handy application for installing mods from steam workshop.
+Without authorization and api keys (instead it uses [this](https://steamworkshopdownloader.io/) downloader under the hood).

 ### What can do
 * install, update, remove, print mods